 - ActiveBlendz Flex: Strawberry lemonade

 With each one, you’re getting 24 individual sachets that you add to water.
 They’re meant to be a healthy drink that offers various nutrients.
-The price seems to be either $45 or $40 retail (depending on where you look) and $35 or $30 for distributors.
+A box of ActiveBlenz Control or Fiber+ costs $40, while Defend and Flex are $35 instead.

 This is an easier sell than coffee, because are fewer similar products on the market.
 Even so, it’s a decent cost when you basically just get flavored water with some extra ingredients.

 Most of the ingredients here are fine, although they’re not unusual.
 The choice of stevia will appeal to some people and not to others.
 But, the inclusion of ‘natural flavors’ is a bigger problem.
 The term is a general one and many people don’t like not being told exactly what they’re consuming.